Babiana ambigua

 Babiana ambigua is a species of plant in the Iridaceae.
 It is endemic to the Western Cape province of South Africa.
 It is a geophyte, that appears from an underground corm every year and grows to a height of 5-8 cm or occasionally up to 16 cm.
 Its leaves are pleated, hairy, lance-shaped, reaching higher than the inflorescence.
 The fragrant, mirror-symmetric, blue to mauve flowers, consist of six tepals merged into a tube at their base, but with free lobes at the top.
 The lower lateral tepals have whitish markings accentuated by a more intense blue line along their margin.
 Each flower is supported by two green bracts sometimes with a brownish tip, and the inner bract is divided entirely to its base.
 There are three anthers crowded to the dorsal side of the perianth and a style divided in three branches on top of a smooth ovary.
 Flowers can be found from late July at sea level to the end of September at high altitude.
+It is called common bobbejaantjie in English.